 WiFi in Pakistan is spotty at best.
 Upscale cafes will have Wifi that may or may not work, as will high-end hotels.
 Besides that, you’re pretty much lost.

-Want more on traveling in Pakistan?
-Below are several of my favorite articles to help you plan your trip to Pakistan.
-They’re full with all kinds of things to know before going to Pakistan.
+Want more sweet Pakistan travel deliciousness?
+Below are several of my favorite posts to help you plan your trip to Pakistan.
+They’re full of all kinds of things to know before going to Pakistan.

 - Things to do in Lahore

-Need even more tips for travel in Pakistan?
+Need even more tips about travel in Pakistan?
 Ask them in the comments or get in touch.